CycloneDX/cyclonedx-node-npm/docs/result.md

 instances of module "bar".
 Each of these instances might have a different content.
-If two of these instances had equal content - on a module basis - they are still not the same module, as their own `node_module` might be different, which causes submodules being not the same.
+If two of these instances had equal content - on a module basis - they are still not the same module, as their own `node_modules` might be different, which causes submodules being not the same.
 If two of these instances had equal content - on a module basis - they are still not the same module, as their position in the global module-resolution-tree is different and therefore causes this very instances to have different dependencies in the first place.